lucas1004jx/phone-catalog/README.md

 ##End to End Testing
 I use cypress to run the E2E testing, I have writen some script to test the front end side, the script is inside the cypress folder--->intergration---->phoneCatalogApp_spec.js

-In the terminal run `./node_modules/.bin/cypress` to open the cypress CLI, then select phoneCatalogApp_spec.js to run the test.
+In the terminal run `./node_modules/.bin/cypress open` to open the cypress CLI, then select phoneCatalogApp_spec.js to run the test.

 I hope you like this project !